The Perfect Info-Tech Workplace

 Often a technology will get a bad reputation as being “quirky”, “hard-to-get-right”, “buggy”, “unreliable”, etc. This for example, has been the case against MySQL, against PHP, against Sendmail, and against other technologies.
 From my experience, such common criticisms often have a lot of substance, and should be evaluated, especially if there are equally affordable technologies, but such of a better reputation.

-Maturity, Mindshare and Distance from the Mainstream
+Maturity, Mindshare, and Distance from the Mainstream

-Maturity, Mind-share and distance from the Mainstream are three factors that, like it or not, also affect the choice of language.
+Maturity, Mind-share, and distance from the Mainstream are three factors that, like it or not, also affect the choice of language.
 Immature technologies tend to have many non-discoverable, or well-publicised quirks and bugs.
 Technologies without a good mind-share have fewer people to consult about problems one encounter.
 And the less mainstream a technology is, the less it tends to be polished or to have essential features, tools and APIs, that developers of more mainstream technologies take for granted.

 As a result, such factors should be weighed in, when choosing a technology.